Legal education in England: Law at university

 English Law is a popular undergraduate subject in English universities.
 In 2020, 29,565 domestic students applied study law, of which 20,905 were accepted, alongside 4,670 international students.
 Studying law at the undergraduate level is usually necessary before a student can undergo further professional education.
 For a law degree to qualify students for further education, it must meet certain criteria set out by the Law profession.
-Specifically, the degree must contain the 'Seven Core Subjects', Criminal Law, Real Property, Tort Law, Equity and Trusts, Constitutional Law, Contract Law and European Union Law.
+Specifically, the degree must contain the 'Seven Core Subjects' or the Foundations of Legal Knowledge, Criminal Law, Land Law, Tort Law, Equity and Trusts, Constitutional Law, Contract Law and European Union Law.
 Beyond these seven core subjects, Law degrees across England differ in their content.
 In some universities, students can study law and another honours.
 For example, law and a modern language, law and business, law and politics.
 A select number of universities offer non-qualifying law degrees, Law BA, which combine law with other approaches, such as law and history and law and economics.

 It is possible to study an undergraduate degree other than a qualifying Law degree and then subsequently convert by gaining Graduate Diploma in Law (GDL).
-The GDL can take between one to two years.
+The GDL can take between one and two years.
 As of September 2021, the GDL and is being replaced with professional course, the SQE, combined with the Legal Practice Course.
 Reports from law firms and the Bar Association show 50% of trainee solicitors undertaking training contracts in 2019 were GDL graduates and 25% of trainee barristers undertaking a pupillage.

 Law is also studied academically at a graduate level.
 Many universities offer more specialised master's courses in law which, though not necessary to practice, investigate legal topics at a more advanced level.
 These include research masters courses lasting one to two years aimed at training legal research skills.
 It is also possible to study law at a PhD level in a wide variety of areas and disciplines, such as legal history, international law, legal sociology, and law and economics.